St George's Anglican Church

 Email the Tower Captain

-Pictured: Local artist, Yvette Baillaye, presents her work commemorating the bell's arrival to Vernet.
+Pictured: Local artist, Yvette Baillaye, presents her work celebrating the bell's arrival in Vernet.

 Mentions Légales